May 2021 (Updated Sep 2021)

 - You might reject the idea of a population equilibrium.
 If so, you should explain why the rules of natural selection don’t apply here.

 Aside: Personality traits are correlated.
 For example, extraversion is correlated with openness.
-If we account for this, there's still tons of variability in how many grandkids different personalities should expect.
+But if we account for this, there's still tons of variability in how many grandkids different personalities should expect.

 Fortunately for us, correlations alone are enough to generate the normalized variables (z-scores) that we need to plug into the above regression.
 I generated a bunch of “random people” either sampling from either an independent multivariate Normal distribution, or a multivariate Normal distribution with the above table as a covariance matrix.
 I then plugged those people into the regression model and computed a histogram for each.